 There are small tweaks that could be made to improve these junctions: the cycle lanes could be continued across junctions and coloured, parking could be removed on the approaches, the speed limit at the 30mph Iffley-Donnington junction could be lowered to 20mph, and so forth.
 But after decades of optimisation for motor traffic, there's no way to seriously improve things for walking or cycling without accepting some adverse effects for motor traffic.
 To prevent them inhibiting walking and cycling, these junctions need to be redesigned for lower peak volumes of motor traffic.

 Lower levels of traffic would immediately and directly improve unsignalled pedestrian crossings and many cycle movements, but more importantly would allow changes to the junction designs.
 Signal timings could be changed to make all the crossings single-stage, and to include separate cycle phases.
 The separate right-hand turn lanes could be removed, shortening crossing distances for pedestrians and creating space for separate cycle lanes and cycle waiting areas.
+And smaller and "tighter" junctions would naturally slow motor traffic.
 It might be possible to use some kind of "simultaneous green", allowing all pedestrian and cycle movements at the same time.

 Lower traffic volumes could be achieved using congestion or access charging, using bus gates or other restrictions, and by reducing parking.
 A bus gate on Warneford Lane would significantly reduce motor traffic volumes at the Old-Warneford junction, and a Workplace Parking Levy would shift some commuters to the universities, hospitals and schools away from driving.
 A bus gate at St Cross Rd (or on Magdalen Bridge) would decrease motor traffic at the Iffley-Donnington junction as well as at the Plain.
 A School Streets scheme on Boundary Brook (for Larkrise Primary) would reduce traffic at the Iffley-Donnington junction.